Gators Football Set To Open SEC Slate Against Aggies - ESPN 98.1 FM - 850 AM WRUF

 Elko came into College Station as a familiar face: he was A&M’s defensive coordinator from 2018 to 2021.
 After leaving to become the head coach at Duke for two seasons, he returned to fix up his old program in 2024.

 Elko is known as a creative defensive mind.
-While defensive coordinator Jay Bateman call plays, it remains Elko’s defense, and a tough one to crack.
+While defensive coordinator Jay Bateman, who coached at UF last year, calls plays, it remains Elko’s defense, and a tough one to crack.

 In his second and final season at Duke in 2023, the Blue Devils surrendered just 19.0 points per game.